applebiter/boilerplate-php/README.md

 solutions are more powerful and flexible than the native CakePHP solutions, and it's naive to imagine that we won't need user management and file management built in, as well.

-## Evolving, Never Finished

-At this time, it's really not finished at all, but it soon will be at a place where the code is all useful and coherent.
-At some arbitrary point I will consider it to be a v1.0 release and probably only ever return to it if I absolutely have to.

 ## Features